chrisjcc/ReplicantDriveSim/Assets/README.md

 -batchmode \
 -nographics \
 -projectPath "/path/to/your/unity_project" \
--executeMethod UnityBuilderAction.BuildTools.BuildScript.PerformMacOSBuild \
+-executeMethod UnityBuilderAction.BuildScript.PerformMacOSBuild \
 -logFile "Logs/build_logfile.log"
 ```

-The build process will start, and Unity will generate the executable based on your project settings and the build script you've defined in `UnityBuilderAction.BuildTools.BuildScript.PerformMacOSBuild`.
+The build process will start, and Unity will generate the executable based on your project settings and the build script you've defined in `UnityBuilderAction.BuildScript.PerformMacOSBuild`.
 This command enables headless builds, making it easier to integrate with CI/CD pipelines or automated workflows

 ### Command Breakdown